-What’s better than a weekend fishing trip?
+What’s better than a weekend fishing trip with your K-PAK?
 Not much in our book.
-Those of you who live in the Southeast region of the United States are in a prime area for amazing fishing spots.
-Whether you like rivers and creeks or the open ocean, the Southeast has something to offer for any avid fisherman or fisherwoman!
+Luckily for those of you who live in the Southeast, you're in a prime area for amazing fishing spots.
+Whether you like rivers and creeks, or the open ocean, this area has something to offer every avid fisherman or fisherwoman!
 We’ve put a list together of what we think are the top 10 best fishing spots of this unique region.
 Have we missed any out?

 1. Pamlico Sound, North Carolina